Cheap Train Tickets to BrightonGet the cheapest fares to Brighton with our split ticket search

-The fastest journey to Brighton from London is to travel from the Gatwick Airport railway station.
+The fastest way to travel to Brighton from London is to depart from Gatwick Airport railway station.
 The journey takes less than half an hour.
-You can also take the train from London Victoria, which should take less than an hour.
+From Central London, you can take the train from London Victoria, which takes less than an hour.

-It’s easy to navigate Brighton’s most famous attractions.
-The Royal Pavilion is a must-see in the city.
-This used to be the seaside retreat for King George IV and is now one of the most opulent buildings in the UK.
-Within the renovated stable block of the Royal Pavilion is the Brighton Museum & Art Gallery.
-This museum features an enthralling collection of 20th-century artworks and artefacts.
-The Royal Pavilion is located in the heart of the cultural quarter of Brighton, near the North Laine shopping areas and a few minutes walk away from the sea.
-The Royal Pavilion is only a 15-minute walk from the Brighton Railway Station.
+There are many attractions worth visiting in Brighton.
+The Royal Pavilion is a must-see, it used to be the seaside retreat for King George IV and is one of the most opulent buildings in the UK.
+Within the renovated stable block of the Royal Pavilion is the Brighton Museum & Art Gallery, it features an enthralling collection of 20th-century artworks and artefacts.
+The Royal Pavilion is located in the heart of Brighton's cultural quarter, near North Laine and a few minutes walk from the sea.
+The Royal Pavilion is a 15-minute walk from Brighton Railway Station.